Roland-Xiao/Psych-supervision/README.md

 An AI skill built on an integrative supervision framework, designed to support psychotherapists with multi-level clinical supervision across the full range of clinical practice.

-> Created by Raload-Xiao | Dev-Psychiater
+> Created by Roland-Xiao | Dev-Psychiater
 ---